Mike Slinn

 However, django-oscar AppConfig subclasses usually set view URLs in ready().

-Psst: I talk about ready() in this post, where I trace through the django-oscar startup sequence.
+Psst: I talk about ready() in this article, where I trace through the django-oscar startup sequence.

 Sub-Apps